mandrasch/sveltekit-wp-bs5/README.md

+February 2023: See my other experiment as well with WordPress REST API, https://github.com/mandrasch/sveltekit-pico-headless-wp

 # sveltekit-wp-bs5

 Experimental learning project, connecting a SvelteKit-frontend (made with bootstrap5) to a WordPress backend via WPGraphQL-plugin.
 This is called a 'headless WordPress'-setup.
 It's work in progress.